-Prerequisite: Written or electronic permission of the instructor.
+Prerequisite: PC900.
 An opportunity for students to pursue specialized study in counselor education.
 The project requires the direction of a faculty member.
 May be repeated for credit.

-PC909 Doctoral Special Topics

-in Research (1-3.00 cr.)
+PC909 Doctoral Special Topics in Research (1-3.00 cr.)

-Prerequisite: Written or electronic permission of the instructor.
+Prerequisite: PC755, PC915, PC917, and written or electronic permission of the program director.
 An opportunity for students to pursue specialized study in an area pertaining to research.
 The project requires the direction of a faculty member.
 May be repeated for credit.

-PC912 Counselor Education Doctoral

-Teaching Internship (1-3.00 cr.)
+PC912 Counselor Education Doctoral Teaching Internship (1-3.00 cr.)